 The Future Of Unagi

 Sadly, the popularity of the Japanese eel has resulted in a rapid decline in its population.
 It’s also the reason why Japanese unagi is so expensive.
 The Japanese government declared it an endangered species in 2013, and Seafood Watch encourages buyers to avoid unagi.
-Unagi farmed in other parts of the world, such as China, the U.S., and the U.K., are seeing similar declines due to overfishing.
+Farmed eels in other parts of the world, such as China, the U.S., and the U.K., are seeing similar declines due to overfishing.

 How To Cook With Unagi